9 Great Off-the-Beaten-Path & Interesting Places in California

 The San Juan Capistrano mission was completed in 1806.
 Its name goes back to the Franciscan crusading priest John of Capistrano (14th/15th centuries), who was canonized at the end of the 17th century.
 The church, with its twelve domes, was badly damaged by earthquakes in 1812 and 1918 and, like other buildings forming part of the mission, only partially repaired.
 There is a romantic story that says the swallows which nest in the stonework depart each year on their migration south on October 23rd (the day on which John of Capistrano died in 1456), and return on St Joseph's Day, March 19th.

 The Crystal Cathedral in Garden Grove was built for televangelist Robert Schuller and his Hour of Power television show, later run by his son Bobby Schuller.
-The Crystal Cathedral seats 3,000 and features a 236 foot mirrored steeple.
-The 32 acre campus has fountains, pools, and mosaics in a garden setting.
+The Crystal Cathedral seats 3,000 and features a 236-foot mirrored steeple.
+It holds the Hazel Wright Memorial organ, known for being one of the largest instruments in the world.
+The 32-acre campus has fountains, pools, and mosaics in a garden setting.
 The Memorial Gardens is a cemetery for people from all faiths, and from all over the world.

-Mount Shasta is a volcanic peak that towers over the surrounding landscape.
-It offers opportunities for hiking and other outdoor pursuits.
+Mount Shasta is a volcanic peak which can be seen far in the distance, towering over the surrounding landscape.
+The mountain offers opportunities for hiking and other outdoor pursuits.
 The Mount Shasta Ski Park is located 10 miles east of Mount Shasta City.
-This hill has a vertical drop of 1,100 ft.
+This hill has a vertical drop of 1,100 feet.
 There are also 15 kilometers of cross country trails.
 For a time the peak was called Shatasia or Sastise.
 These are variations of the spelling of the name of the Shasta Indians who originally lived there.
 A somewhat lower peak stands west of Mount Shasta and bears a similar name, Mount Shastina.
 Mount Shasta was first climbed in 1854.